dthompasionas/Tech-blog/README.md

 https://github.com/dthompasionas/Tech-blog

 # Description
-This project uses the Model-View-Controller (MVC) paradigm to create a blog-style website where developers can create an account, edit their information, make posts, edit posts, and comment on other user's posts.
+This project uses the Model-View-Controller (MVC) paradigm to create a blog-style website.

 # Table of Contents
 * [License](#license)